Francis, Duke of Anjou: Courting Elizabeth I

 In 1579, negotiations commenced for marrying Anjou to Elizabeth I of England.
 The Duke of Anjou was in fact the only one of Elizabeth's foreign suitors to court her in person.
+He made two visits to England, in 1579 and 1581.
 He was 24 and Elizabeth was 46.
-Despite the age gap, the two soon became very close, Elizabeth dubbing him her "frog".
+Despite the age gap, the two soon became very close, Elizabeth dubbing him her "frog."
 While a few believe this nickname arose from a frog-shaped earring he had given her, "frog" has been an unflattering slang nickname for the French for centuries.
 Whether or not Elizabeth truly planned to marry Anjou is a hotly debated topic.
 She was quite fond of him, knowing that he was probably going to be her last suitor.
-The match was controversial among the English public: English Protestants warned the Queen that the "hearts [of the English people] will be galled when they shall see you take to husband a Frenchman, and a Papist ... the very common people well know this: that he is the son of the Jezebel of our age", referring to the Duke's mother, Catherine de' Medici.
+The match was controversial among the English public: English Protestants warned the Queen that the "hearts [of the English people] will be galled when they shall see you take to husband a Frenchman, and a Papist ... the very common people well know this: that he is the son of the Jezebel of our age," referring to the Duke's mother, Catherine de' Medici.
 Among members of Elizabeth's Privy Council, only William Cecil, Lord Burghley, and Thomas Radclyffe, 3rd Earl of Sussex, supported the marriage scheme wholeheartedly.
 Most notable councillors, foremost among them Robert Dudley, 1st Earl of Leicester, and Sir Francis Walsingham, strongly opposed it, even warning the Queen of the hazards of childbirth at her age.

-Between 1578 and 1581 the Queen resurrected attempts to negotiate a marriage with the Duke of Alençon, who had put himself forward as a protector of the Huguenots and a potential leader of the Dutch.
-In these years Walsingham became friends with the diplomat of Henry of Navarre in England, the anti-monarchist Philippe de Mornay.
-Walsingham was sent to France in mid-1581 to discuss an Anglo-French alliance, but the French wanted the marriage agreed first, and Walsingham had instructions to obtain a treaty before committing to the marriage.
+Between 1578 and 1581 the Queen resurrected attempts to negotiate a marriage with the Duke of Alençon.
+The Duke put himself forward as a protector of the Huguenots and a potential leader of the Dutch.
+In these years, Walsingham became friends with the diplomat of Henry of Navarre in England, the anti-monarchist Philippe de Mornay.
+Walsingham was sent to France in mid-1581 to discuss an Anglo-French alliance, but the French wanted the marriage agreed to first, and Walsingham had instructions to obtain a treaty before committing to the marriage.
 He returned to England without an agreement.
-Personally, Walsingham opposed the marriage, perhaps to the point of encouraging public opposition.
-Alençon was a Catholic, and as his elder brother, Henry III, was childless, he was heir presumptive to the French throne.
-Elizabeth was probably past the age of childbearing, and had no clear successor.
-If she died while married to the French heir, her realms could fall under French control.
-By comparing the match of Elizabeth and Alençon with the match of the Protestant Henry of Navarre and the Catholic Margaret of Valois, which occurred in the week before the St. Bartholomew's Day massacre, the "most horrible spectacle" he had ever witnessed, Walsingham raised the spectre of religious riots in England in the event of the marriage proceeding.
+Personally Walsingham opposed the marriage, perhaps to the point of encouraging public opposition.
+Alençon was a Catholic and as his elder brother, Henry III, was childless, he was heir presumptive to the French throne.
+Elizabeth was probably past the age of childbearing and had no clear successor.
+If she died while married to the French heir her realms could fall under French control.
+By comparing the match of Elizabeth and Alençon with the match of the Protestant Henry of Navarre and the Catholic Margaret of Valois, which occurred in the week before the St Bartholomew's Day massacre, the "most horrible spectacle" he had ever witnessed, Walsingham raised the spectre of religious riots in England in the event of the marriage proceeding.
 According to the Earl of Leicester, Elizabeth tolerated his blunt opinions and often unwelcome advice, referring to Walsingham as "her Moor who cannot change his colour" with regard to his strong beliefs.